 There will be a post at some point to enlighten everyone on what on Earth has been going on here at Tritz Acres, but I want to share this tutorial first!
-I am a consultant for Jamberry, and one of my best friends is a Thirty-One consultant, so we have leftover catalogs floating around when new things come out.
+I am a consultant for Jamberry, so I have leftover catalogs floating around when new things come out.
 Instead of burning the extras in the fire pit (Andrew's suggestion for all burnable things), or recycling (Lilly's suggestion for anything recyclable) them, I thought I could DIY (my idea for, well, anything) some cute envelopes to mail out my samples and mini-packs in.

 Behold, the most adorable envelopes EVER.